 building capacity among decision makers.

-Eric is a research analyst with the Center for Ocean Solutions (COS) focusing on coastal climate change adaptation planning.
+Eric is a Senior Research Analyst with the Center for Ocean Solutions (COS) focusing on coastal climate change adaptation planning.
 He joined COS as a research and curriculum development intern in November 2010.

 Lucie Hazen joined COS in

 February 2011 as a research analyst where she works with Science Director Larry Crowder